The RedisVL CLI

 Index

-The rvl index command can be used for a number of tasks related to creating and managing indexes.
-Whether you are working in Bash or another shell, this CLI tool can still be useful for managing and inspecting your indexes.
+The rvl index command can be used for a number of tasks related to creating and managing indices.
+Whether you are working in Python or another language, this cli tool can still be useful for managing and inspecting your indices.

-First, create an index from a YAML schema that looks like the following:
+First, we will create an index from a yaml schema that looks like the following:

 version: '0.1.0'